-- our ability to successfully commercialize OLINVYK and any other product candidates for which we may obtain regulatory approval; - our sales, marketing and manufacturing capabilities and strategies; - any ongoing or planned clinical trials and preclinical studies for our product candidates; - the extent of future clinical trials potentially required by the U.S. Food and Drug Administration for our product candidates; - our ability to fund future operating expenses and capital expenditures with our current cash resources or to secure additional funding in the future; - the timing and likelihood of obtaining and maintaining regulatory approvals for our product candidates; - our plan to develop and potentially commercialize our product candidates; - the clinical utility and potential market acceptance of our product candidates, particularly in light of existing and future competition; - the size of the markets for our product candidates; - the performance of third-parties upon which we depend, including contract manufacturing organizations, suppliers, contract research organizations, distributors and logistic providers; - our ability to identify or acquire additional product candidates with significant commercial potential that are consistent with our commercial objectives; - the extent to which health epidemics and other outbreaks of communicable diseases, including the ongoing COVID-19 pandemic, could disrupt our operations and/or materially and adversely affect our business and financial conditions; - our intellectual property position and our ability to obtain and maintain patent protection and defend our intellectual property rights against third parties; - ongoing litigation; and
+- our ability to successfully commercialize OLINVYK and any other product candidates for which we may obtain regulatory approval; - our sales, marketing and manufacturing capabilities and strategies; - any ongoing or planned clinical trials and preclinical studies for our product candidates; - our ability to have the FDA clinical hold lifted on the TRV045 Phase 1 study; - the extent of future clinical trials potentially required by the U.S. Food and Drug Administration for our product candidates; - our ability to fund future operating expenses and capital expenditures with our current cash resources or to secure additional funding in the future; - the timing and likelihood of obtaining and maintaining regulatory approvals for our product candidates; - our plan to develop and potentially commercialize our product candidates; - the clinical utility and potential market acceptance of our product candidates, particularly in light of existing and future competition; - the size of the markets for our product candidates; - the performance of third-parties upon which we depend, including contract manufacturing organizations, suppliers, contract research organizations, distributors and logistic providers; - our ability to identify or acquire additional product candidates with significant commercial potential that are consistent with our commercial objectives; - the extent to which health epidemics and other outbreaks of communicable diseases, including the ongoing COVID-19 pandemic, could disrupt our operations and/or materially and adversely affect our business and financial conditions; - our intellectual property position and our ability to obtain and maintain patent protection and defend our intellectual property rights against third parties;

-• our ability to satisfy all applicable Nasdaq continued listing requirements.
+- ongoing litigation; and - our ability to satisfy all applicable Nasdaq continued listing requirements.